37 Metaphors for Lost with Meaning and Examples

 11. Lost in a Foggy Mirror

-Meaning: A foggy mirror symbolizes distortion or unclear vision, representing the difficulty of seeing one’s true path when lost.
+Meaning: A foggy mirror symbolizes distortion or unclear vision.

 Examples in Context: